-CLINOLIPID Lipid Injectable Emulsion, USP is supplied in 1000 mL CLARITY polyolefin bag as follows:
+CLINOLIPID lipid injectable emulsion, USP is supplied in single-dose CLARITY polyolefin bags as follows:

 The CLARITY Container is a lipid-compatible plastic container (PL 2401-1).
 The bag is packaged in an oxygen barrier overpouch, which contains an oxygen absorber / oxygen indicator sachet.

-CLINOLIPID injection should be stored at 20 to 25°C (68 to 77°F).
-Excursion permitted to 15 to 30°C (59 to 86°F).
+CLINOLIPID should be stored at 20 to 25 °C (68 to 77 °F).
+Excursion permitted between 15 to 30 °C (59 to 86 °F).
 See USP Controlled Room Temperature.
 Protect from freezing.
 Avoid excessive heat.
 Store in overpouch until ready to use.

 1. Mirtallo J, Canada T, Johnson D, Kumpf V, Petersen C, Sacks G, et al. Task Force for the Revision of Safe Practices for Parenteral Nutrition, Special Report: safe practices for parenteral nutrition.
-JPEN J Parenter Enteral Nutr 2004, 28(6 Suppl)
+JPEN J Parenter Enteral Nutr 2004, 28(6):S39-70